OpenEngineer/casperlang/README.md

 The program entry point is evaluated returning which should returning a final IO value.

-The `IO` value is `Run()` which essentially sets of a nested cascade of IO actions, interspersed with pure function calls.
+The `IO.Run()` is called.
+This starts a cascade of nested IO actions, interspersed with pure function calls.

 ### 5. serialization